Top Questions to Ask a Facilities Manager Before Your School Event

 How do we ensure safety/security during the event?
 What is the safety plan?

 Some schools require hiring security or safety officers for events occurring on school property.
-They may also require some booster club/PTO volunteers to be aware of and named in a safety plan so that it is clear who will be in charge of what in case of an emergency.
-Discuss with a facilities manager or administrator to ensure you have the appropriate coverage of these duties and share the plan with any committee members so that appropriate action can be taken as needed during the school event.
+They may also require some booster club/PTO volunteers to be aware of and named in a safety plan.
+This makes it clear who will be in charge of what in case of an emergency.
+Discuss with a facilities manager or administrator to ensure you have the appropriate coverage of these duties.
+Also, share the plan with any committee members so that appropriate action can be taken as needed during the school event.

 What other rules might I not know about if it is my first time planning this school event?